NTSB: 13-year-old drove pickup in Texas crash that killed 9

 Department of Public Safety Sgt.
 Victor Taylor said a 13-year-old driving would be breaking the law.

-The University of the Southwest students, including one from Portugal and one from Mexico, and the coach were returning from a golf tournament when the vehicles collided Tuesday night.
+The University of the Southwest students, including one from Portugal and one from Mexico, and the coach were returning from a golf tournament in Midland, Texas, when the vehicles collided Tuesday night.
 Two Canadian students were hospitalized in critical condition.

 The NTSB sent an investigative team to the crash site in Texas’ Andrews County, about 30 miles (50 kilometers) east of the New Mexico state line.